LL.M. Business Law Certificate

 The Business Law LL.M.
 Certificate Program allows LL.M. students to receive recognition for successful completion of a course of study to prepare for professional practice as legal advisors to businesses, to business-oriented NGOs, and to government entities.
 The curricular program requires students to develop a background in fundamental areas of business law.
 Students completing the program will have breadth, expertise and a foundation for professional practice.

+The application must be received no later than April 15, 2015 if students wish to be acknowledged in the graduation material.
 However, students can submit the application for the LL.M.
 Business Law Certificate at any time.